 By the time you graduate, you could owe significantly more than you borrowed.

 Let’s look at an example of two students who each borrow $5,000 a year at 4% to cover college costs and graduate in four years.
 One student borrows only with unsubsidized loans, while the second borrows mostly with subsidized student loans.

 |Balance upon entering repayment||$22,800||$20,380|

 By maximizing the subsidized student loans available each year, Student B avoids most interest charges.
-She owes $2,420 less by the time she enters repayment than Student A – despite the fact the each initially borrowed $20,000 in student loans.
-And because of her higher initial balance, Student A will pay $520 more in student loan interest over 10 years of repayment.
+She owes $2,420 less by the time she enters repayment than Student A — even though both students initially borrowed $20,000 in student loans.
+Because of her higher initial balance, Student A will pay $520 more in student loan interest over 10 years of repayment.

 That’s assuming repayment goes off without a hitch.
-Subsidized loans can also help you if you need to defer student loans after entering repayment.
+As you’ll see below, subsidized loans can also help if you need to defer student loans after entering repayment.